 It’s also imperative to seek out a social support system from your friends or family.
 Let them know that you acknowledge you have a problem, and you’d appreciate their help through the recovery journey.
 As you continue with the recovery, it’s critical to ensure that you avoid any triggers.
 Triggers are things, people, places or circumstances that increase the likelihood of going back to the addictive behaviour.
 This might include doing away with all your gaming items.

 Finally, get productive ways to occupy your time with.
-It could be looking for a job and getting an accountability partner who will help you get better ways to manage your finances and support you in your recovery journey.
+It could be looking for a job or even getting payday loans for bad credit to pay up small emergencies in your life.
+Since your credits will be bad, you can try getting payday loans from services which provide emergency funds for bad credits, which will put you back on track in your life.
+Also, getting an accountability partner who will help you get better ways to manage your finances and support you in your recovery journey.